se-edu/addressbook-level4/docs/devops/integration/Configuring Travis CI.md

 As the build is run on a provided remote machine, we can only examine the logs it produces:
 ![Travis build](../../images/travis_build.png)

+7. If the build is successful, you should be able to check the coverage details of the tests at [Coveralls](http://coveralls.io/)!